-Religion and spirituality have always been a hot topic of discussion.
-But have you ever thought what could be the difference between the two?
+Religion vs spirituality have always been a hot topic of discussion.
+But have you ever thought about what the difference between the two could be?

 Simply put, spirituality is personal, whereas religion is institutional.
 When you say you’re religious, you accept belongingness.
 You believe in a certain deity or religious institute.
 But spirituality is a connection with yourself and your soul.